-Commercial Real Estate Activity Increased to Near Its Historical Average
+Commercial Real Estate Activity Increased to Above Its Historical Average

 Download Article

 The Federal Reserve Bank of Kansas City released its KC Fed CRE Index today.
-The value of the index increased from -0.75 to -0.27 at the end of last year, bringing the level of regional CRE activity close to its historical norm.
-The increase in CRE activity was most notable in planning related to property development, with purchases of construction materials and the amount of construction underway each rising modestly.
+The value of the index increased from -0.76 to 0.40 during the first quarter of 2025, bringing the current level of regional CRE activity slightly above its historical norm.
+The increase in CRE activity was driven primarily by rising construction activities, such as project completions, a buildup in materials inventories and the amount of construction underway.

-Chart 1: The KC Fed CRE Index rose, led by property development planning activities
+Chart 1: The KC Fed CRE Index rose above its historical average, led by several construction-related activities

 Note: An index value of zero corresponds to overall conditions being at their historical average and differences from zero are measured in terms of standard deviations from the historical norm.